Use the Quick Reference steps if you already know what you’re doing, and just need to copy the commands.

 Steps

-2. You need to find out where you php.ini file is.
-Doing this via the commandline can be misleading (php --ini only shows you which php.ini file is being used by the command line interface), so we’re going use your servers web server to tell us.
+php.inifile is.
+Doing this via the commandline can be misleading (php --inionly shows you which php.ini file is being used by the command line interface), so we’re going use your servers web server to tell us.cdto your web servers root (probably/var/www/html).- Run

-8. Still in the same file, find where it says post_max_size = and change the value to 2048M.
+upload_max_filesize =and change the value to2048M. - Still in the same file, find where it says

 You should now be able to upload files of up to 2GB into your server.